data-preservation-programs/singularity/docs/cli-reference/datasource/add/local.md

       when copying to a CIFS mount owned by another user.
 If this option is enabled, rclone will no longer update the modtime after copying a file.

+   --local-zero-size-links
+      Assume the Stat size of links is zero (and read them instead) (deprecated).

+      Rclone used to use the Stat size of links as the link size, but this fails in quite a few places:

+      - Windows
+      - On some virtual filesystems (such ash LucidLink)
+      - Android

+      So rclone now always reads the link.

+   --local-one-file-system
+      Don't cross filesystem boundaries (unix/macOS only).

    --local-encoding
       The encoding for the backend.

       See the [encoding section in the overview](/overview/#encoding) for more info.

+   --local-copy-links
+      Follow symlinks and copy the pointed to item.

+   --local-skip-links
+      Don't warn about skipped symlinks.

+      This flag disables warning messages on skipped symlinks or junction points, as you explicitly acknowledge that they should be skipped.

+   --local-case-insensitive
+      Force the filesystem to report itself as case insensitive.

+      Normally the local backend declares itself as case insensitive on Windows/macOS and case sensitive for everything else.
+Use this flag to override the default choice.

+   --local-no-sparse
+      Disable sparse files for multi-thread downloads.

+      On Windows platforms rclone will make sparse files when doing multi-thread downloads.
+This avoids long pauses on large files where the OS zeros the file.
+However sparse files may be undesirable as they cause disk fragmentation and can be slow to work with.

+   --local-nounc
+      Disable UNC (long path names) conversion on Windows.

+      Examples:
+         | true | Disables long file names.

+   --local-links
+      Translate symlinks to/from regular files with a '.rclonelink' extension.

 OPTIONS: